The theory of percolation on hypergraphs: Message passing for factor graph percolation

 \section{Message passing for factor graph percolation}

 Factor graph percolation monitors the size of the giant connected component, i.e. the fraction of nodes and/or the fraction of factor nodes in the giant connected component of the factor graph, when either nodes or factor nodes are randomly removed.
-Let us define the message-passing algorithm which implements percolation on the factor graph on locally tree-like factor graphs.
-This message-passing algorithm is formulated on the factor graph $G=(V,U,E)$ and consists in updating recursively messages sent by nodes to factor nodes and messages sent by factor nodes to nodes.
+Let us define the message-passing algorithm which implements percolation on the factor graph on locally tree-like factor graphs. {In the locally tree-like bipartite networks, finite cycles virtually vanish as network sizes approach infinity, and almost all cycles in these networks are infinite \cite{newman2001random}.
+In other words, the probability that a node of any kind belongs to a finite cycle vanishes in these infinite networks.
+We emphasize that this notion doesn't differ from that for ordinary networks and hypergraphs.
+Importantly, the factor graph of a hypergraph is locally tree-like if and only if the hypergraph is locally tree-like.
+The message-passing algorithms are exact for all locally tree-like networks (including ordinary one-partite networks, multipartite networks, and hypergraphs), and they are approximate for networks having a significant fraction of finite cycles, which is typical for real-world networks.} The message-passing algorithm is formulated on the factor graph $G=(V,U,E)$ and consists in updating recursively messages sent by nodes to factor nodes and messages sent by factor nodes to nodes.
 These messages are then used to predict the probability that each node and each factor node belong to the giant component.

 We distinguish between two types of message-passing algorithms that implement factor graph percolation depending of the type of information that is available.
 In particular, the first algorithm assumes that we exactly know the initial damage configuration, namely the set of the removed nodes and the removed factor nodes (importantly, this array does not include the additional damage induced by these removals), while the second algorithm assumes that the initial damage configuration is unknown and we have only access to the probabilities that nodes and factor nodes are left intact by the initial damage.